When space is small you do stupid things (both PCI cards, Voodoo 3 and PPC board connected to the Prometheus Resurrector).

 Point I wanted to make was that this has been a very stable Amiga and it is awesome to have an Amiga with a small graphics board, scandoubler, NIC and 030/HDD in a standardized small form factor – That it is Mini-ITX is just icing on the cake.

 Alicia 1200 is a kit, so one have to build it oneself.
-I have built a few Amiga kits myself previously so I did not expect any problem with the Alicia build.
-I usually build my projects from scratch, but in this case it came pre-mounted with all the passives and some common chips.
+I have built a few Amiga kits myself as stated above so I did not expect any problem with the Alicia build.
+I usually build my projects from scratch, but in this case it has all the passives and common chips mounted.
 This saved a ton of time.

 Lets talk PLCC sockets and chips